2020science/AI-agent-framework/README.md

 # AI-agent-framework
-A simple we-based app to visualize AI agents with respect to Autonomy • Efficacy • Goal-complexity • Generality.
+A simple web-based app to visualize AI agents with respect to Autonomy • Efficacy • Goal-complexity • Generality.
 Based on work of Atoosa Kasirzadeh and Iason Gabriel

 # Original paper
 Atoosa Kasirzadeh and Iason Gabriel (2025).
 Characterizing AI Agents for Alignment and Governance. http://arxiv.org/abs/2504.21848